 - An electric shock can result in serious injury or death. - Always perform the GFCI test before using the generator.
-If the GFCI system fails the test, the machine must be repaired by an authorized service center. - If the GFCI fails to trip when the test button is pressed ("ON" light does not go off or "STATUS light is RED) or fails to reset

-("ON" light does not us on an USTATUS light is blinking) the decide is incorrective and should be upplied. - ("ON" light does not go on or "STATUS light is blinking) the device is inoperative and should be replaced immediately. - If the GFCI tests properly without any appliance connected to it but trips each time an appliance is connected to it, the appliance has a ground fault and needs to be repaired or replaced.
-DO NOT USE THE APPLIANCE IF THIS CONDITION OCCURS: A REAL SHOCK HAZARD MAY EXIST. - · Due to the risk of power interruption, do not power life support equipment from this machine. - GFCI's do not protect against short circuits or overloads. - Unplug accessories and tools before attempting service. - Close the front service doors protecting the receptacles when operating the machine. - Do not test or reset the GFCI while at idle speed. - If the LED blinks, stop using the GFCI receptacle and have it replaced by an authorized service center. - · Long extension cords or cords with poor insulation may allow enough leakage current to trip the GFCI.
+If the GFCI system fails the test, the machine must be repaired by an authorized service center. - If the GFCI fails to trip when the test button is pressed ("ON" light does not go off or "STATUS light is RED) or fails to reset - ("ON" light does not go on or "STATUS light is blinking) the device is inoperative and should be replaced immediately. - If the GFCI tests properly without any appliance connected to it but trips each time an appliance is connected to it, the appliance has a ground fault and needs to be repaired or replaced.
+DO NOT USE THE APPLIANCE IF THIS CONDITION OCCURS: A REAL SHOCK HAZARD MAY EXIST. - · Due to the risk of power interruption, do not power life support equipment from this machine. - GFCI's do not protect against short circuits or overloads. - Unplug accessories and tools before attempting service. - Close the front service doors protecting the receptacles when operating the machine. - Do not test or reset the GFCI while at idle speed. - If the LED blinks, stop using the GFCI receptacle and have it replaced by an authorized service center. - Long extension cords or cords with poor insulation may allow enough leakage current to trip the GFCI.